deramos/deramos/README.md

 # Hi there 👋

 I'm Chidera Mosanya.
 I build scalable software systems and enjoy deploying ML models in production.
-I've spent the last decade working on everything from high-throughput java applications, to data pipelines and MLOps in python, with a soft spot for crafting mobile apps in React Native.
+I've spent the last decade working on everything from java applications, to training and testing ML models, data pipelines, and MLOps in python.
+I also have a soft spot for crafting mobile apps in React Native.

   </td>
   <td valign="top" width="40%">